mircealungu/Pomodoro-Box/README.md

 # Using Pomodoro Box

 ## Statistics
-To see all the pomodoros you've ever done, use
+To see all the pomodoros you've ever done

     box list

-To see how many pomodoros you've spent on a given project use
+To see how did you spend your time on the different projects

     box stats

-To see how many pomodoros and on which projects you've used today use
+To see how did you spend your time on the different projects today

     box today